page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 The sheer number of traders that pass the Trading Combine each year is evidence that Topstep sets achievable trading parameters and profit targets.

 Profit targets are set at 6% of the buying power of the trading combine account you choose.
-So if you sign up for the $50,000 account, you have to profit $3,000 before you can move on to the next step of the combine.
+So if you sign up for the $50,000 account, you have to profit $3,000 before you can move on to a funded account.
 Most other prop firms have a 10% profit goal, and many of them will put you on a clock.
 With Topstep, you just have to hit your 6% mark, and you have as much time as you need to get there.

-Continuing to use the $50K account as an example, a daily loss limit of $1,000 can be a little tight if you’re still learning to manage risk, but it’s higher than other prop firms.
-The trailing max drawdown in this case is $2,000, which is also pretty reasonable.
+Continuing to use the $50K account as an example, the trailing max drawdown is $2,000, which is a little tight, but pretty reasonable.
 Of course the loss limits and max drawdowns are substantially higher if you select the accounts with more buying power.

 Affordability/value – 10/10

-I awarded Topstep a perfect score based on their current 20% promotion.
-With the promo, you can start the Trading Combine with $50,000 of buying power for just $132/month.
+I awarded Topstep a perfect score based on their current 70% off promotion.
+With the promo, you can start the Trading Combine with $50,000 of buying power for just $49/month.
 When you consider all the resources available to you once you join Topstep, that’s a really great value.
-If the promo goes away, I’ll update their score
+If the promo goes away, I’ll update their score.

 Educational resources – 10/10